AdesisNetlife/authrc/README.md

 ```
 0.
-  Get all the existent hosts in `.authrc` file (first level object property keys)
+  Get all the existent hosts in `.authrc` file (the first level object property key)

 1.
   Iterate all the found hosts in authrc